Financial Economics BSc (Hons)

 The Trading Floor

-The Trading Floor is an invaluable facility which allows you to get hands-on with industry-standard software.
-Housing 42 dual-screen Bloomberg terminals, the facility can add a dynamic practical element to your course.
+The Trading Floor is an invaluable facility that allows you to get hands-on with industry-standard software.
+Featuring contemporary dual-screen Bloomberg terminals, the facility adds a dynamic practical element to your course.

 Talent Team